alexrainman/secure-modernhttpclient/README.md

 # Secure ModerHttpClient

-### What the library enforces?
+### What this library enforces?

 - Authorization Header is required.
 - Cache is disabled by default.
-- TLS Mutual Authentication (2-Way Certificate Pinning.
+- TLS Mutual Authentication (2-Way Certificate Pinning).

 ### Avoiding man-in-the-middle attacks